cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

     }
     ```

 The `.env` file contains the `RPC_URL`, adjust it to your situation, in particular if you are using Docker.
-If necessary, launch the Checkers blockchain:
+If necessary, launch the checkers blockchain:

 * If you are running it with Ignite CLI: